logos.jpg“History is not about the facts. It is about the context and who is telling the story.” —Prof. Milton Fine.

 Internal memo from Meyer to Dr. Hopf, Ostministerium, dated 23 June 1944

 Meyer states that von Engelhardt did not handle control of the film costs well, and that a solution must be found.
-He asks Dr. Hopf if he can see any way that the film could be used, either for the Eastern Occupied Territories or domestically for internationally, without debiting the Ostministerium for perhaps a further RMN300,000 - could the film not be left with the ZFO, using an instruction that the contract was not fulfilled (not holding to budget, artistically unsatisfactory, politically unworkable).
+He asks Dr. Hopf if he can see any way that the film could be used, either for the Eastern Occupied Territories or domestically or internationally, without debiting the Ostministerium for perhaps a further RMN300,000 – Could the film not be left with the ZFO, using an instruction that the contract was not fulfilled (not holding to budget, artistically unsatisfactory, politically unworkable).
 Examine the possibilities — we have to endeavor to keep the Ministry [separated] from these costs.

 ———-